You can execute arbitrary OS command from your Java application

 I wanted this procedure fully automated.

-In order to achieve this, I developed ProcessTerminator
+In order to achieve this, I developed ProcessTerminator and some helpers.

 Javadoc is here.